Philipp von Nathusius: Life

 He was a son of the industrialist Johann Gottlob Nathusius.
 One of his brothers was Hermann von Nathusius.
 Nathusius grew up at the family estate in Althaldensleben.
-1832 he started to work in the Nathusius-porcelain factory.
+In 1832, he started to work in the Nathusius-porcelain factory.
 Already as young man he was very interested in literature (his grandmother was the poet Philippine Engelhard).
-1836 he met in Berlin Bettina von Arnim; with her he stayed several years in contact.
+In 1836, he met Bettina von Arnim in Berlin; he stayed in contact with her for several years.
 She made him the main character in her novel Ilius Pamphilius und die Ambrosia.

-He married 1841 Marie Scheele, later a well known novelist.
-The couple established 1847 a first charity home for orphans in Althaldensleben.
-Later he established a much bigger charitable organization in Neinstedt (today known as the "Neinstedter Anstalten").
-1849 Nathusius became editor in chief of the Volksblatt für Stadt und Land zur Belehrung und Unterhaltung.
-Since 1861 he acted as publisher of the weekly newspaper.
-Ten years later his son, Martin von Nathusius, became his successor.
-Another son was the politician Philipp von Nathusius, and a granddaughter the novelist Annemarie von Nathusius.
-1861 Nathusius became ennobled, after several years illness he died 1872 during a convalescence in Switzerland.
+In 1841, he married Marie Scheele, later a well known novelist.
+In 1847, the couple established a charity home for orphans in Althaldensleben.
+Later, he established a much bigger charitable organization in Neinstedt (today known as the "Neinstedter Anstalten").
+In 1849, Nathusius became the editor-in-chief of the Volksblatt für Stadt und Land zur Belehrung und Unterhaltung.
+From 1861, he was the publisher of the weekly newspaper.
+Ten years, later his son, Martin von Nathusius, became his successor.
+His other son was the politician Philipp von Nathusius, and a granddaughter the novelist Annemarie von Nathusius.
+In 1861, Nathusius was ennobled, and after several years illness, he died in 1872 during a convalescence in Switzerland.